Ishmael in Islam

-Ismail is the figure known as Ishmael in Judaism and Christianity.
-These sources include the Quran, Quranic commentary (tafsir), hadith, historiographic collections like that of Muhammad ibn Jarir al-Tabari, and Isra'iliyat (Islamic texts about Biblical or ancient Israelite figures that originate from Jewish or Christian sources).
+Ishmael (إسماعيل ʾIsmāʿīl) is regarded by Muslims as an Islamic prophet.
+Born to Abraham and Hagar, he is the namesake of the Ishmaelites, who were descended from him.
+In Islam, he is associated with Mecca and the construction of the Kaaba within today's Masjid al-Haram, which is the holiest Islamic site.
+Muslims also consider him to be a direct ancestor to Muhammad.
+His paternal half-brother was Isaac, the forefather of the Israelites.

+Islam's conception of Ishmael is similar to that of Judaism and Christianity.
+Sources for this narrative include the Quran and tafsir (i.e., Quranic exegesis); Muhammad's ahadith; historiographic collections by al-Tabari and other Muslim scholars; and Israʼiliyyat, which collectively refers to information and religious literature sourced primarily from the Jews for details about early prophets and messengers.

-Quranic narrative of Ismael
+Quranic narrative

 Birth

-Ishmael was the first son of Abraham; his mother was Hagar.
+Ishmael was the first son of Abraham; his mother was Hajar.
 There are many versions of the story, some of which include a prophecy about Ishmael's birth.
-One such example is from Ibn Kathir (d.1373) whose account states that an angel tells the pregnant Hagar to name her child Ishmael and prophesies, "His hand would be over everyone, and the hand of everyone would be against him.
+One such example is from Ibn Kathir (d.
+1373) whose account states that an angel tells the pregnant Hajar to name her child Ishmael and prophesies, "His hand would be over everyone, and the hand of everyone would be against him.
 His brethren would rule over all the lands."
 Ibn Kathir comments that this foretells of Muhammad's leadership.